lep/jhcr/Readme.md

 Again, if you've used jasshelper to compile your map, pass the --jasshelper flag.
 The update command will create a file called JHCR.txt in the path you've specified.

+Another flag is `--autoclean`. `jhcr` will write a new Preload file for each call to update with a random part.
+There are several reaons for this but the consequence is that we spam quite a lot of preload files.
+The `--autoclean` flag will remove all Preload files not belonging to the current jhcr session.
+If for some reason you are running multiple different jhcr sessions at the same time you probably shouldn't use this flag, but as this, i guess, rather uncommon there should be no harm to use this with every update call.

 As this tool operates only on the maps script and not on the map itself you have to extract and insert the war3map.j yourself.